arthurfiorette/proposal-safe-assignment-operator/README.md

 await using [error, a] ?= b
 ```

-Where the `using management flow` is only applied when `error` is `null | undefined` and `a` is truthy and has a `Symbol.dispose` method.
+The `using` management flow is applied only when `error` is `null` or `undefined`, and `a` is truthy and has a `Symbol.dispose` method.

 <br />

-## Try/Catch is not enough
+## Try/Catch Is Not Enough

 <!-- credits to https://x.com/LeaVerou/status/1819381809773216099 -->

-The `try {}` block is rarely useful, since its scoping is not conceptually meaningful.

-Effectively, it's more of a code annotation than control flow.
-Unlike control flow blocks, there is no program state that only makes sense within a `try {}` block.
+The `try {}` block is rarely useful, as its scoping lacks conceptual significance.
+It often functions more as a code annotation rather than a control flow construct.
+Unlike control flow blocks, there is no program state that is meaningful only within a `try {}` block.

-The `catch {}` block on the other hand **is** actual control flow, and scoping makes complete sense there.
+In contrast, the `catch {}` block **is** actual control flow, and its scoping is meaningful and relevant.

 Using `try/catch` blocks has **two main syntax problems**: